REBECCA HAWKINS

 “Rebecca manages to make her sculptures come alive; they breathe feelings and emotion.
-Rebecca is able to do this because of her own deep commitment to fighting the many injustices which are the causes behind her pieces, and because she is brilliant at telling human stories through bronze."
+Rebecca is able to do this because of her own deep commitment to fighting the injustices which are the causes behind her pieces, and because she is brilliant at telling human stories through bronze."

 Rt Hon Jack Straw – Foreign Secretary 2001-2005; Home Secretary 1997-2001; Lord Chancellor 2007-2010.